 - Amazon Editors’ Pick

 With the Fire on High was a “Bookstagram Made Me Do It” book, and I couldn’t be happier about it!
 I was hearing all positive reviews, and I tend to really enjoy YA books about diverse teens with unique voices.
-It was exactly what I anticipated, and has become one of my favorite “Black Lives Matter” books and one of my favorite novels set in Philly.
+It was exactly what I anticipated, and it has become one of my favorite novels set in Philly.

 Some comparisons: “Teen Mom” mixed with your favorite cooking show, as well as the diverse high school students and their issues of the Netflix show “Never Have I Ever” and the teenage European trip of Love & Gelato.

 I also thought With the Fire on High would make a good book club read because members can cook and eat the recipes and also discuss the options available to Emoni and whether she made the right choice and why.
 It’s EXCELLENT!